 - I accept the fact that there are events outside of my control, but I also accept that I can choose how I respond to these events

-- I consciously choose to live a happy life
+- I consciously choose to live a life of self-empowerment

 - I choose to focus on the good and accept the bad for what it is